A Sophisticated Gastropub for small Reception in St Paul Minnesota

 So, if you are in the process of planning your intimate wedding, it’s definitely a good place to celebrate a small wedding.

 Suspense….
 The toasts.
-Not the parents’ ones (even if they were great), neither the brother’s one (even if it was touching).
+Not the parents’ ones (even if they were great), neither the brother’s (even if it was touching).
 What really made the reception step out of the box was the kids’ toast.

 Toast is usually an emotional moment, but in this small and intimate wedding it was very emotional.

-In France we have an expression « the truth come from children’s mouth », and that applies well to this situation.
+In France we have an expression “The truth comes from children’s mouth,” and that applies well to this situation.
 Kids told the bride (their new mother), how much they were happy she married their father and how much they were thrilled to have her as a mother.
 It’s the kind of very intimate and deep declaration that is not always easy to formulate, especially in public!

 Indeed, you have probably already faced a situation you have to speak loudly in front of a lot of people.
-It’s not easy and most of people try to avoid that, even in small and intimate weddings!
+It’s not easy and most people try to avoid that, even in small and intimate weddings!

 Well, those children took the microphone (the braver first, so the girls of course), and made a joint declaration of love to their new mother.

 It was spontaneous and improvised with their own words, own sensibility and most of all, their own sincerity.
 It was deeply genuine and beautiful.
 The bride was crying (and I guess she was not the only one).
 A Minnesota wedding photographer, I try not to be overwhelmed and to focus on shooting candid pictures, willing to document this moment for them, later.
-I was thinking of them looking their wedding book in twenty years and remember all that.
+I was thinking of them looking at their wedding book in twenty years and remember all that.
 My eyes were wet, too.
 When I left, I gave my congratulations to the bride and groom, and I was still emotional with a lump in my throat.